Agri-Tech Catalyst funding to support agricultural and food systems innovation in Africa

 Most of the poorest people in Africa (75%) live in rural areas, relying on agriculture for their livelihoods.
 They are particularly vulnerable to challenges that place stress on food systems, such as climate change and resource scarcity, demographic and dietary changes, and transformations to the organisation and functioning of markets.
 Technological developments – including agricultural and food systems innovations – can help mitigate the effects of these challenges but uptake in developing countries, and particularly in Africa, is low.

 About the Agri-Tech Catalyst – Round 8

-There is up to £3 million of funding available from the Department for International Development (DFID) for early-stage feasibility studies, mid stage industrial research and late-stage experimental development.
-Projects must work on agri-tech and food chain innovations with partners in eligible African countries.
+There is up to £3 million of funding available from the Department for International Development (DFID) and Global Challenges Research Fund (GCRF) for early-stage feasibility studies, mid stage industrial research and late-stage experimental development.

-The competition will open in April 2019, with a submission deadline in June 2019.
-You can find out more on the competition page, which will be published here in due course.
+The competition opened on 1st April 2019, with a registration deadline of Wednesday 29th May 2019 at 12:00pm.
+You can find out more on the competition page here.

-KTN is organising three webinars to provide dedicated support to organisations developing projects for Round 8 of the Agri-Tech Catalyst funding scheme, with each webinar focussing on one of the following areas: crop production, livestock and aquaculture, and food systems and nutrition.
+KTN also organised three webinars on 5th April 2019 to provide dedicated support to organisations developing projects for Round 8 of the Agri-Tech Catalyst funding scheme, with each webinar focussing on one of the following areas: crop production, livestock and aquaculture, and food systems and nutrition.

 KTN has set up a LinkedIn group to facilitate partnering activities.
 You can join the group here.